menghsuanhsieh/tangential-wasserstein-projection/README.md

 Description of programs/code
 ----------------------------

-- Programs in `code/01_simulation` will perform simulation studys on all datasets referenced above and output the results in `data/analysis`.
-The `Dockerfile` in root dictionary will run them all.
-These programs will generate all tables and plots in the main text.
+- Programs in `Python Code` will perform all simulations and estimations described in the main text.
+These programs will also generate all tables and plots found therein.

 Instructions to Replicators